Michele Linn was on the ground floor of the content marketing movement.

 My last suggestion is that marketers need to do more with the research they are publishing.
-As mentioned, this if often one of the best (if not the best) performing asset they have.
-There's so much more they can actually do with it on the back end to promote it and to create spin-off stories (guest posts, webinars, videos, infographics, gated content and more).
+As mentioned, this is often one of the best-performing assets they have.
+There’s so much more they can actually do with it on the back end to promote it and to create spin-off stories (guest posts, webinars, videos, infographics, gated content and more).

 When you need inspiration, where do you go?